 The writer could explore the challenges and opportunities in adapting Harry Potter into a TV series.
 How might this format allow for deeper dives into beloved characters and overlooked subplots?
 What risks come with retelling a story already ingrained in global pop culture?
 The piece could also examine the impact of fandom expectations and the controversy surrounding J.K.
 Rowling’s public statements on the reception of this adaptation.

 Good topic!
 For starters, you might examine the controversy surrounding the desire for a British-only cast, vs. the potential non-British actors could bring to the series.
-Along with that, you could examine some of the elements JKR has "retconned" or said she wishes she added, such as Hermione being a person of color or the fact that Hermione should have ended up with Harry, not Ron. – Stephanie M.1 month ago
+Along with that, you could examine some of the elements JKR has "retconned" or said she wishes she added, such as Hermione being a person of color or the fact that Hermione should have ended up with Harry, not Ron. – Stephanie M.2 months ago

 Mark Twain's portrayal of Widow Douglas, another of Huck's guardians, emphasizes the topic of religious hypocrisy.
 The Widow Douglas represents a respectable, "civilized" society that seeks to reform Huck by imparting Christian moral standards in him.
 She educates him about prayer, urges that he be "civilized," and opposes his reckless behavior.
 Twain, on the other hand, gently challenges Widow Douglas' moral authority by exposing her errors.
 For example, she discourages Huck from smoking yet readily consumes snuff, a type of tobacco.
 Her own habits reveal the moral contradictions in her faith.

-I think this could definitely address the elephant in the room with slavery and even reference the good John Brown who was killed trying to fight for the abolition of slavery. – Sunni Rashad2 months ago
+I think this could definitely address the elephant in the room with slavery and even reference the good John Brown who was killed trying to fight for the abolition of slavery. – Sunni Rashad3 months ago

 I see where you're going, but this doesn't read as a topic.
 Rather, it reads as a paragraph lifted from an existing article.
 I think what you want to do is construct a topic like, "Widow Douglas and Other Fictional Examples of Religious Hypocrisy."
-You could stick to Huckleberry Finn as a main source or (my recommendation), start with her and then compare and contrast religious characters from other books and adaptations. – Stephanie M.2 months ago
+You could stick to Huckleberry Finn as a main source or (my recommendation), start with her and then compare and contrast religious characters from other books and adaptations. – Stephanie M.3 months ago

 The Story of an Hour illustrates the dual themes of confinement and freedom.
 Mrs. Mallard's story reveals the restricted roles of women in 19th-century society and the profound yearning for selfhood that lay beneath those constraints.
 The brief and intense exploration of freedom in Louise's mind highlights both the allure and the cost of autonomy in a world that does not yet recognize a woman's right to it.

-The writer could also examine whether Mrs. Mallard’s fleeting taste of freedom reflects a deeper critique of marriage as an institution in the 19th century, questioning if her sense of liberation stems from personal desire or societal oppression. – Beatrix Kondo2 weeks ago
+The writer could also examine whether Mrs. Mallard’s fleeting taste of freedom reflects a deeper critique of marriage as an institution in the 19th century, questioning if her sense of liberation stems from personal desire or societal oppression. – Beatrix Kondo2 months ago